LevelUpMarketers/tta-management-plugin/docs/AcceptJsTokenization.md

 - The script blocks submission when encryption fails (e.g., Accept.js unavailable) and surfaces the localized "Encryption of your payment information failed…" message so the member can retry or contact support.
 - Admin membership forms use `assets/js/backend/membership-payments.js` to tokenize the **Update Payment**, **Reactivate Membership**, and **Assign Membership** actions before they hit `admin-ajax.php`.
 The script mirrors the member dashboard flow and prevents submissions entirely if Accept.js cannot respond, so raw card data never reaches WordPress.
 - The script requires the API Login ID and a public **client key**.
 Enter this Client Key under **TTA Settings → API Settings**; the value is stored in the `tta_authnet_public_client_key_*` options or may come from the `TTA_AUTHNET_CLIENT_KEY` environment variable.
+- Member-dashboard updates now refresh the Customer Information Manager (CIM) payment profile with the Accept.js token before reattaching it to the ARB subscription.
+This avoids reusing an OTS token directly against the subscription and keeps the payment profile and billing address in sync.

 ## AJAX flow
 1. The token and billing details are posted to `admin-ajax.php` via the `tta_checkout` action.